 It is important to note that S. Firkovič played a particularly important role in the survival of the Karaite community and its religious tradition in Lithuania following World War II.
 During this period, he even sometimes was forced to go underground due to the complex political situation in the country.
-Following the outbreak of the war and especially during the post-war period, the relations between the communities broke down and a common religious and ethnic life of the Karaites was lost.
+Following the outbreak of the war and especially during the post-war period, the relations between the communities broke down and the common religious and ethnic life of the Karaites was lost.
 It was only thanks to the efforts of Simon that a single kenesa still remained active in Trakai as he did not step down as the community’s clergyman and managed to keep their house of worship (which was the only kenesa left in the former Soviet Union) open, whilst also taking care of every aspect of the religious community’s life.
-During that period, it was not safe for civil servants, pupils and students to attend religious services at the kenesa.
+During that period, it was not safe for civil servants, pupils, and students to attend religious services at the kenesa.
 For this reason, Simon began conducting religious services at his home.
 Marriage ceremonies were performed, newborns were blessed and other religious ceremonies were held at his house.
 It is this dedication that shows just how passionate he was about the Karaite community and its culture in general.

 Simon Firkovič had a strong sentiment for fellow Karaites and his activities were not solely confined to the Karaites of Trakai.
 In ethnic and religious contexts, he closely cooperated with other religious Karaite communities that existed in Vilnius, Lutsk, Halicz, and Panevėžys before the war.

-On the occasion of the 600th anniversary of the settling of the Karaites and Tatars in Lithuania, a memorial plaque dedicated to Simon Firkovič was unveiled on the building No. 42 in the Karaites’ street where the prominent clergyman resided.
+On the occasion of the 600th anniversary of the settling of the Karaites and Tatars in Lithuania, a memorial plaque dedicated to Simon Firkovič was unveiled on building No. 42 in the Karaites’ street where the prominent clergyman resided.
 The memorial plaque bears the following inscription: ,,Simon Firkovič / Karaj Din Jesisi / 1897 – 1982 / a poet, senior clergyman / and preserver of national culture / lived and worked in this house / from 1920 to 1982”.
 This house has a rich history and it has been included in the list of cultural monuments.